-The Department of Speech-Language Pathology in the School of Health and Practice offers a two-year, full-time master of science degree in speech-language pathology.
+The Division of Speech-Language Pathology in the School of Health and Practice offers a two-year, full-time master of science degree in speech-language pathology.
 Our medically oriented program is specifically designed to prepare graduates to pursue a career in a health care setting; at the same time, the curriculum prepares graduates for employment in all professional settings of the field.
 It has a commitment to evidenced-based and ethical practice in the delivery of speech-language and swallowing services.
 The SLP program is a full-time intensive program that spans five semesters beginning in mid-August.
 A sixth semester is optional should a student need additional clinical time.

 S.L.P.
-Specialization Tracks
+Specialization Track

 As a student, you will have unique experiences in:

-Working with patients during the first semester in our in-house clinic
+• Working with patients during the first semester in our in-house clinic

-Anatomy classes taught by School of Medicine faculty
+• Anatomy classes taught by School of Medicine faculty

-Inter-Professional Education (IPE) Activities
+• Inter-Professional Education (IPE) Activities

-The Master of Science (MS) education program in speech-language pathology (residential) at New York Medical College is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Science (M.S.) education program in speech-language pathology (residential) at New York Medical College is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 We are committed to evidence-based and ethical practice in the delivery of speech-language and swallowing services in healthcare facilities and other professional settings.
 The curriculum focuses on an integration of research and clinical application across academic and clinical coursework.
 Additionally, the program supports unique initiatives that provide students with enhanced learning opportunities: